These were NYC’s top real estate stories of 2021

 Gov. Andrew Cuomo stepped down in August, following numerous allegations of sexual harassment.
 The governor’s resignation meant the loss of an at-times powerful ally for the industry.
 Kathy Hochul is known as a moderate, but it remains to be seen where she will fall on issues like good cause eviction and the renewal of the 421a property tax break.

 New York City elected a new mayor, who happened to be the industry’s favorite candidate.
 Eric Adams established himself as the pro-business, tough-on-crime choice in the Democratic primary, though some real estate bigwigs did hedge their bets by also supporting Kathryn Garcia.
 The industry preferred either candidate to left-leaning Maya Wiley, who advocated for the elimination of 421a.

 Compass and Douglas Elliman went public.
 The former held its initial public offering in April, with its stock price closing at $20.15 per share, meaning that it had a market cap of $7.7 billion.
-But last month Compass saw it drop under $10, an all-time low, last month.
-As of Wednesday, shares were hovering under $9, but the company saw a small bump on Thursday after Elliman started trading.
+But by November, Compass saw it drop below $10, losing more than half its valuation.
+The stock price hovered above $9 for the remainder of 2021, but have recently slipped far below that, reaching nearly $5 on occasion.